 To have these loans applied to a student's account, the student needs to accept them and complete Entrance Counseling and a Master Promissory Note on studentloans.gov.
 Visit stockton.edu/fafsa for instructional videos guiding you through the process.

 This unsubsidized loan is not based on financial need.
 You'll be charged interest from the time the loan is disbursed until it is paid in full.

 You will begin repayment on the principle 6 months after you stop attending half time or graduate.
 When added to other financial aid resources, the loan amount may not exceed the cost of attendance at the time it is disbursed to the school.

-Students may borrow up to $20,500 each academic year of an unsubsidized Stafford Loan.
+Students may borrow up to $20,500 each academic year of a Federal Direct Unsubsidized

-College Work Study provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
+Federal Work Study (FWS) provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the student's course of study.

 Eligible students will be notified if they have been awarded FWS when they receive their award notification.